Our knowledge of orthopaedics. Your best health.

 Driving

 Your doctor will discuss with you when you may drive.
-Typically, patients are able to drive from 1 to 3 weeks after surgery if the procedur was minor.
+Typically, patients are able to drive from 1 to 3 weeks after surgery if the procedure was minor.
 More time may be needed for more extensive repairs or reconstructions.

 Outcome